 Now here is the tricky part, many insurance companies also simply state ‘Psychological Services’ in their policies.
 Always check with your service provide to confirm exactly what is covered in your policy, Insurance companies are slow to update the eligibility of policies so it is always best to call and check to ensure you know the most up to date coverage.

 It seems simple right?
 If your coverage only allows psychologists to be covered, then you end up seeing a psychologist.
 Simply put that is true, but as a client it limits your search for the right therapist and the style of therapy that might best fit your needs.

 Psychologists, Social Workers, and Psychotherapists are all trained with rigorous standards but have varying philosophies and approaches towards therapy.
 With insurance policies limited the public to only access services by psychologists, it limits the opportunity for clients to have a free choice in who they would like to choose as well as limits accessibility.

 It can be pretty disappointing to finally find a therapist in the right area, with the right availability, and the right modality, only to find that your insurance won’t cover the fees.
 For many Registered Psychotherapists like myself, I have found a way to eliminate this barrier to access for my clients.
 The solution?
 I am supervised by a Social Worker and therefore when issuing receipts I can issue receipts showing my credentials as a Registered Psychotherapist or indicate that I am working under the supervised practice of a Social Worker.

 At our clinic, most of our counsellors practice in this manner.
-We are either Registered Social Workers or Registered Psychotherapist that work under supervision of another professional with the opposite designation.
-Therefore our services are then covered for insurance claims under the titles of: Registered Psychotherapist
+We are either Registered Social Workers or Registered psychotherapists that work under supervision of another professional with the opposite designation.
+Therefore our services are then covered for psychotherapy insurance claims under the titles of: Registered Psychotherapist

 Certified Canadian Counsellor